Charlotte Moore Sitterly: Early life and education

 Charlotte Moore was born to George W. and Elizabeth Walton Moore in Ercildoun, Pennsylvania, a small village near Coatesville.
 Her father was the Superintendent of Schools for Chester County and her mother was a schoolteacher.
 Her parents were Quakers and Charlotte was a lifelong member of Fallowfield Friends Meeting.

-She attended Swarthmore College, where she participated in many extracurricular activities such as ice hockey, student government, glee club, and tutoring.
-In order to pay her tuition, Moore was a substitute teacher, one of the few ways she thought she could work her way through college.
+She attended Swarthmore College, where she participated in many extracurricular activities, including ice hockey, student government, glee club, and tutoring.
+To pay her tuition, Moore was a substitute teacher, one of the few ways she thought she could work her way through college.
 She wanted to pursue a career outside teaching because "I did not enjoy the teaching that I did from first grade through high school.
 I succeeded at it, but I didn’t like it; it was too wearing."

 Moore graduated from Swarthmore in 1920 with a Bachelor of Arts degree in mathematics and went on to Princeton to work as a human computer.